-- 603.1 Providing valuation services to an Audit Client might create a self-review or advocacy threat. - In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.2710\A1 are relevant to applying the conceptual framework when providing valuation services to an Audit Client.
-This subsection includes requirements that prohibit Firms and Network Firms from providing certain valuation services to Audit Clients in some circumstances because the threats created cannot be addressed by applying safeguards.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing valuation services to an Audit Client.

-603.23 A1 A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques, and the combination of both to compute a certain value, or range of values, for an asset, a liability or for the a business as a whole or part of an entity.

-603.23 A2 If a Firm or a Network Firm is requested to perform a valuation to assist an Audit Client with its tax reporting obligations or for tax planning purposes and the results of the valuation will not have a directno effect on the accounting records or the Financial Statements other than through accounting entries related to tax, the requirements and application material set out in paragraphs 604.179 A1 to 604.19 A15, relating to such services, applyies.
+- A valuation comprises the making of assumptions with regard to future developments, the application of appropriate methodologies and techniques and the combination of both to compute a certain value, or range of values, for an asset, a liability or for the whole or part of an entity. - If a Firm or a Network Firm is requested to perform a valuation to assist an Audit Client with its tax reporting obligations or for tax planning purposes and the results of the valuation have no effect on the accounting records or the Financial Statements other than through accounting entries related to tax, the requirements and application material set out in paragraphs 604.17 A1 to 604.19 A1, relating to such services, apply.